Sulphur Springs in Hopkins County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Military • War, US Civil.
 A significant historical date for this entry is August 10, 1868.

 Location.
 33° 8.294′ N, 95° 36.219′ W. Marker is in Sulphur Springs, Texas, in Hopkins County.
-Marker is on Connally Street east of J V Alley, on the right when traveling east.
+It is on Connally Street east of J V Alley, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 303 Connally Street, Sulphur Springs TX 75482, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Christian Church (about 300 feet away, measured in a direct line); Sulphur Springs Loan and Building Association (about 500 feet away); City National Bank (about 600 feet away); Hopkins County Courthouse (approx. 0.2 miles away); Home County of Texas Confederate General W. H. King / Texas in the Civil War (approx. 0.2 miles away); First United Methodist Church of Sulphur Springs (approx. 0.2 miles away); Hopkins County Echo-Daily News-Telegram (approx. Ό mile away); First Presbyterian Church of Sulphur Springs (approx. Ό mile away).
+At least 8 other markers are within walking distance of this marker: First Christian Church (about 300 feet away, measured in a direct line); Sulphur Springs Loan and Building Association (about 500 feet away); City National Bank (about 600 feet away); Hopkins County Courthouse (approx. 0.2 miles away); Home County of Texas Confederate General W. H. King / Texas in the Civil War (approx. 0.2 miles away); First United Methodist Church of Sulphur Springs (approx. 0.2 miles away); Hopkins County Echo-Daily News-Telegram (approx. Ό mile away); First Presbyterian Church of Sulphur Springs (approx. Ό mile away).
 Touch for a list and map of all markers in Sulphur Springs.